Cleanup removes hazards to public health.

 - Soil, air and water.

-If contamination is above safety standards, we place a Health Order to close the contaminated property to legal occupation or use.
+If contamination is above safety standards, we place a Health Order to close the property to legal occupation or use.

 - Technical assistance.